 - Consider prepaying to get a 5-30% discount.
-Being able to cancel or change your reservation, at any time, without any fees, is one of the best things about typical car rentals.
+One of the best things about typical car rentals is being able to cancel or change your reservation, at any time, without any fees.
 While this freedom is great for renters, it makes it hard for the car rental companies to do business.
 As a result, most rental companies have started offering additional discounts to people who are willing to prepay for their rental and agree to a non-refundable rate.
-Just remember, if you take advantage of these rates and need to make any changes, you'll pay a penalty or forfeit the entire amount of money you've spent; and you won't be able to take advantage of a better deal or promotion you find afterwards.
+Just remember, if you take advantage of these rates and need to make any changes, you'll pay a penalty or forfeit the entire amount of money you've spent.
+You also won't have the freedom to take advantage of a better rate or promotion you find afterwards.

 - For domestic rentals, consider booking an economy car.
 Because demand for economy and compact cars is so low, US-based rental locations typically don’t keep many of these cars in stock, and you’ll frequently get a free upgrade to a larger car—while still paying the lowest possible price.
 If you prefer a larger car and aren’t automatically upgraded, you can typically pay a small extra charge at pick-up, to get the card you want.
 However, if you really must have a larger car, reserve it ahead-of-time, and don't take any chances.